radovskyb/watcher/README.md

 # Todo

 - Write more tests.
-- Watch only specific extensions. (not yet sure if needed)
+- Watch only specific extensions. (yes/no/maybe?)
+- Add some concurrency to the watching cycle if needed.

 # Command